acapunay-math/ShintaniK41/Algorithm/README.md

 Here we give an algorithm (in PARI GP) to obtain a fundamental domain for totally complex quartic number fields $k$.
 By [Shintani's unit theorem](https://en.wikipedia.org/wiki/Shintani%27s_unit_theorem) such domain is a finite union of polyhedral cones with generators in $k$.

-This implementation is based in the manuscript
+This implementation is based in the manuscript (abbreviated MS)

 ATTRACTOR-REPELLER CONSTRUCTION OF SHINTANI DOMAINS FOR
     TOTALLY COMPLEX QUARTIC FIELDS (version 2)